pkmoore/docs/EducationalAssignments/ABStoragePartTwo.md

 ### Hints and Ideas for testing

-When writing your own tests it is important to test for a complete set of possible penetrations.
+The goal is to construct a test suite that is as thorough as possible.
 Keep in mind, it only takes one test case to break through a security layer.
 Some of the things you may want to test for include:

  * threading
  * writing to multiple files

 And more!
 Remember a good security layer can't be broken by anyone!
 Which is all part of the fun!
 It's about solving a puzzle.
 First you make the puzzle - write the security layer, then you solve the puzzle - try to bypass it.
-If your puzzle is "good enough", no one will be able to break it, no matter what.
+If your puzzle is "good enough", no one will be able to break it.

 ## Notes and Resources